Kajabi vs. CustomerHub: a comparison

 That’s where their similarities end and differences begin.

 CustomerHub is a cloud-based platform that offers bare-bones features to support restricted content.
-It requires an integration with Infusionsoft by Keap or Keap.
+It requires an integration with Keap (formerly Infusionsoft) or Active Campaign.

 Kajabi is an all-in-one platform that aims to support every aspect of your business and doesn’t require any integrations to function.